icyJoseph/state-with-deps/README.md

 The use cases for this technique are also contribed.
 It fits very well for data fetching libraries, where the results are cached, and multiple consumers need to be notified.

-Since these consumers might be looking at different parts of the data, it makes sense to help by not forcing rendering, if unused pieces of state change.
+Since these consumers might be looking at different parts of state, it makes sense to help by not forcing rendering, if unused parts of state change.

-We should understand that this unused pieces of state, are not used by the consumer, but are often used by library to delivery their value proposition.
+We should understand that these unused parts of the state, are not used by the consumer, but are could be used by library to delivery their value proposition.

 For example, if a component doesn't care about the `isValidating` flag, then we should not force it to render when this flag changes, but the library might still need to know interally if validation is happening.